Silver-Runner/Note_App/README.md

 4.Access the App:
   Open your browser and go to http://localhost:5173 License
   This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for details.[MIT.License.docx](https://github.com/user-attachments/files/16942386/MIT.License.docx)